lucasejones/Web-Crawler-Practice/README.md

 this repo focuses on building the web scraping tools that will supply the data to that site.

 ### Example
-Typing 'vic' into the search bar would display the names of the 5 entries on the National Sanitation Foundation website related to the company "Victaulic", the organization designation of NSF, as well as links for each entry.
+Typing 'victa' into the search bar would display the names of the 5 entries on the National Sanitation Foundation website related to the company "Victaulic", the organization designation of NSF, as well as links for each entry.